Condor Legion: Other campaigns

 After the next major campaigns (Madrid and Barcelona), the Condor Legion was moved to Soria and began a week of strikes against Republican airfields.
-This move was halted by the Republican advance on Teruel and ensuing battle.
-The legion's land and air forces were deployed in Bronchales.
+This move was halted by the Republican advance on Teruel.
+The Legion's land and air forces were deployed in Bronchales.
 Poor weather resulted in few flights, and the town fell to Republican forces on 6 January.

 Up to 100 sorties a day were launched during the Nationalist's counter-offensive through the Alfambra Valley.
 The Junkers Ju 87A was used for the first time in the advance on Teruel, which was retaken on 22 February.
-The continued Nationalist offensive on Aragon from April to June 1937, including the Battle of Belchite, involved bombing raids and the legion's ground forces.
-The legion was switched to focus in the north, towards the Segre River, before moving south again after Nationalist successes.
+The continued Nationalist offensive in Aragon from April to June 1937, including the Battle of Belchite, involved bombing raids and the Legion's ground forces.

+The Legion was switched to focus in the north, towards the Segre River, before moving south again after Nationalist successes.
 It moved its headquarters to Benicarló; single-engine planes operated from nearby airfields, and twin-engine planes from Zaragoza.

 Hitler's words to his colleagues belied a change in attitude about the war in Germany; a quick victory was undesirable, and a continuation of the war would be preferable.
 German policy was to prevent a Republican defeat.
 Casualties were beginning to mount for the Legion and – combined with a resurgence in Republican air activity – the Nationalist advance stalled, perhaps because of the reluctance of German commanders to supply reinforcements in light of the emerging Czechoslovak crisis.
 Debates about the operation's rising cost to the Germans — then about 10 million Reichsmarks a month — continued unresolved.
 The Legion's materiel was exhausted.